 Because of this, meetings — for better or worse — take up more time than ever on our calendars.

-Meetings are critical to enabling workplace productivity.
+Meetings are critical to enabling workforce productivity.
 On the flip side, unproductive meetings can cost companies millions of dollars each year, can make or break a customer’s perception and even help retain or recruit new employees.

+Conference room technology has come a long way.
 Incorporating next-gen meetings — the convergence of voice, video and web conferencing into a single, unified platform/experience — can help deliver a quality experience across each of those fronts.